-In 2009, Reed Hastings, the CEO of Netflix, provided a presentation to hundreds of his employees using a metaphor that would help reshape the culture of the company that is now the largest video-on-demand internet subscription service in the world:
+In 2009, Reed Hastings, the CEO of Netflix, while speaking to hundreds of his employees, introduced a phrase that would shape the culture of the company that is now the largest online video-on-demand service in the world:

 We are a team, not a family.

 During his presentation, Hastings stated that Netflix will be a company of leaders who “hire, develop, and cut smartly so we have stars in every position.”
 Comparing pro sports teams to kids’ recreational teams, Hastings added that giving employees an “A for effort” when they continue to demonstrate “B-level performance” could no longer be a company value.
 In conclusion, Hastings conveyed that values like loyalty may be a good stabilizer to have as a company, but was not an accelerant for long-term growth.

 It is clear that for companies like Netflix, the goal of accomplishing great work is of far greater value than to do so with familiar faces around.